quillkiragimmy/leodown/README.md

 leodown
 =======

-A script checks newly uploaded objects from site LeopardRaw.
+A script that checks newly uploaded objects from site LeopardRaw.